OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - Binder service: implementation of the Binder object; for example, location service, and sensor service
 - Binder client: an object using the Binder service

 The Binder framework includes a client-server communication model.
 To use IPC, apps call IPC methods in proxy objects.
 The proxy objects transparently *marshall* the call parameters into a *parcel* and send a transaction to the Binder server, which is implemented as a character driver (/dev/binder).
 The server holds a thread pool for handling incoming requests and delivers messages to the destination object.
-From the perspective of the client app, all of this seems like a regular method call—all the heavy lifting is done by the Binder framework.
+From the perspective of the client app, all of this seems like a regular method call, all the heavy lifting is done by the Binder framework.

 <img src="Images/Chapters/0x05a/binder.jpg" alt="Binder Overview" width="400" />